cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 $ cd ../../
 ```

-These output files should be combined with `hadd`, after which we invoke combine as usual to calculate observed and expected limits from the merged grid, as usual.
+These output files should be combined with `hadd`, after which we invoke <sub><sup>COMBINE</sup></sub> as usual to calculate observed and expected limits from the merged grid, as usual.